Shubham-Hadgal/News-App/README.md

 # News-App

-# About News App

-News app is the Android App that queries the latest news data from the internet and displays it on the screen.
+This App queries the latest news data from the internet and displays it on the screen.
 The users can switch between the News Categories that they are interested in..